 Featuring Meredith Martin, Assistant Teaching Professor, Psychology

-Meredith will share how she engages in creative design and how she considers the needs of all the students in the classroom.
-Come learn about strategies to welcome all students to the classroom and make a big class feel small.
+On April 7, 2020, Meredith shared how she engages in creative design and how she considers the needs of all the students in the classroom.
+She and participants both offered strategies to welcome all students to the classroom and make a big class feel small.
 A Zoom recording of the session is here.

 Dialogues on Diversity: A Panel Discussion on Inclusive Classroom Practices

 On March 6, 2020, faculty engaged in a panel discussion with colleagues, Shiu-Kai Chin, Megan Elizabeth Cartier, and Mona Eikel-Pohen about what they have tried, what worked, and what they will try next in relation to inclusive classroom practices.

 How to Make Group Work “Work”